murraygm/qse-mgoimagegrid/README.md

 **Tips and Tricks:**

 *FILE PATHS on the Server*
 In recent server releases (eg: feb 2018 server ) you will need to put all the images inside a folder inside the Extensions folder.
 Best approach if you want to do that is to create a Mashup named the folder you want to use and put the images in there.
 That way it gets registered with Sense and can be accessed through the browser.
+But whereever possible user browser accessible URLs.

 ### Screenshots and possibilities